 Solution: Add fresh fuel to your push mower.

 Bad Fuel in Your Push Mower

 When gas sits around in your fuel tank, it can begin to gum up and clog your push mower’s fuel system.
-Ethanol is in most unleaded gasolines on the market today.
-The gasoline mixture begins to break down and become less effective after about 30 days.
+Ethanol is in most unleaded gasoline on the market today.
+The gasoline mixture begins to break down and becomes less effective after about 30 days.

 The ethanol added to gasoline attracts moisture from the air.
 When this ethanol and moisture mixture begins to evaporate, it leaves behind a gummy substance that can cause your push mower to die while running.

 Because gasoline has such a short shelf life it’s important to follow these tips to get the best fuel results: